United Counties of Stormont, Dundas and Glengarry: Politics

 The Warden is the head of County Council in SDG and is elected annually by council members.

 Most of the United Counties, with the exception of North Glengarry, constitutes the federal and provincial electoral district of Stormont—Dundas—South Glengarry.
 North Glengarry is part of the electoral district of Glengarry—Prescott—Russell.
-Both districts are currently represented federally by Conservative MP Eric Duncan and Liberal MP Francis Drouin, and provincially by Conservative MPP Jim McDonell and Liberal MPP Amanda Simard in Glengarry—Prescott—Russell.
+Both districts are currently represented federally by Conservative MP Eric Duncan and Liberal MP Francis Drouin, and provincially by Conservative MPP Nolan Quinn and Liberal MPP Amanda Simard in Glengarry—Prescott—Russell.